 MOCKUPANCY, ALSO KNOWN AS “OCCUPANCY SIMULATION”

-This was in the past one of the first ways to deter break-ins.
+Mockupancy was in the past, one of the first ways to deter break-ins.
 The installation of timers around the house to turn on lights and other devices made your home look like it was occupied.
 It was simple and cheap, but the predictability of having various timers in the home became a clear sign that the house was vacant.
 Today’s smart systems are much harder to predict because they are able to mimic the homes’ behaviours and schedules by turning lights, TVs, and music on and off in a more realistic fashion.
 To an outside observer, it will look just like you are home, interacting with all of the devices in the usual way.
+This is how mockupancy works and is ideal for home security.

 MONITOR YOUR HOME WITH REAL-TIME UPDATES